 First, every time a foul is whistled, the calling official should look to the nearest official to his PCA to make sure a double whistle has not occurred.
 This is especially important in the lane and on drives to the basket.
 If a double whistle has occurred, each official that whistled on the play need to converge toward the spot of the foul.
-Once in proximity of one another, they should verbally communicate with one another before either official signals the foul.
+Once in of another. should proximity one they verbally communicate with one another before either official signals the foul.
 This can be done quickly by one official immediately indicating to the other, "It's yours, you take it" or "I've got it."